rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.md

 DRAFT - Need a review for any spelling or grammatical errors.

-## Workshop Deploying Node.js App on Amazon Lightsail Containers
+## Workshop: Deploy Node.js App on Amazon Lightsail Containers

 In this workshop, participants will be guided how to deploy an API on Amazon Lightsail Containers.
 A simple API built with Node.js and Express.js framework will be used as an example in this workshop.